marythought/data-structures-js/README.md

 ## Information

-Good resources for data structures and algorithms in JavaScript:
+Resources for data structures and algorithms in JavaScript:
-* Item 1
-* Item 2
-* Item 3
+* I used [this site](http://articles.leetcode.com/2010/04/maximum-height-of-binary-tree.html) to help figure out depth of a binary tree

 ### Known Issues